 I suppose that keeps fans from being loyal to individual players and focuses their attention more on the team, but there should be some affection for the actual people on the team.
 It helps build an affinity for the franchise.

 Also building an affinity for the franchise: me not having to drive an hour and a half to get to a game.
 That's a personal situation, but with the Peoria Rivermen and Evansville Ice Men it holds true for most Blues fans as well.
 The allure in those two teams are Blues' prospects, so at least they have that going for them.
 Its always more fun watching your team's prospects play over someone else's.
 But boiling it down to the basics, it's still not NHL hockey.
-With no hockey games being played these days, what are you going to bet on?
-Maybe it's time to try out Betfair's online poker games for a chance to make a bit of extra cash.
-Right?

 I'm going to have to respectfully disagree with people who say "I don't need the NHL!
 I'm going to follow this here ECHL/AHL/Junior/KHL team -- it's the same thing!"
 No, it's not, and this is someone who would probably watch kittens play hockey if you could get them into skates.
 There's a huge difference between a minor league team and the professional team that you've been cheering for your whole life.
 Sure, the lockout irritates me, but you'll never see me dumping the Blues for the Rivermen.
 Minor hockey's fun, but it's just a fun diversion from the real deal.